funktionio/funktion/ReadMe.md

     funktion delete subscription --all

-### Installing Connectors
+### Installing Runtimes and Connectors

-To install the default connectors into your namespace type the following:
+To install the default function runtimes and connectors into your namespace type the following:

-    funktion install
+    funktion install --all-connectors

 There's over [200 connectors](http://camel.apache.org/components.html) provided out of the box.
 If you only want to install a number of them you can specify their names as parameters